mspamelalea/MechaCar_Statistical_Analysis/README.md

 Also, there are multiple categorical variab les tightly linked so use Chi-squared test to find out if there is a statistical difference in distribution of category or is the data explained by random distriubtion.

-Collect the data for the four metrics across for 10 best-selling cars in the same category as MechaCar prototyes.
+Collect the data for the four metrics across for 10 best-selling cars in the same category as MechaCar prototypes.

 ## Resources